Leaf-Agriculture/docs/docs/beta_features_overview.md

 ## Prescriptions

-The variable rate application can be done through prescription maps, which can be verified by the non-homogeneity of soil properties made in laboratory analysis.
+This product organizes the data flow for prescriptions.
+For instance, the variable rate application can be done through prescription maps, which can be verified by the non-homogeneity of soil properties made in laboratory analysis.
 It is useful when applying lime, potassium and other products that can improve soil quality, applying only the amount needed for each area.

 The prescription file is a zip file that should contain at least **three** files with the same name and specific extensions (**shp**, **dbf** and **shx**)

 Our supported providers are:
 * Raven Slingshot
 * ClimateFieldView

+[3]: #layers

+## Layers

+Layers is a product that will organize the information that is related to field and can be accessed a map.

+Our supported providers are:
+* Sentera